Kay-ya/UnoFlip/README.md

-# UnoFlip
+# SYSC3110: UNO FLIP
+SYSC3110 Group 28 UNO FLIP Game Project Version 1.0;

+10/22/2023

-    Description:
+## Description:

-This game is a card game that is between 2 - 4 players
+This game is a text-based UNO game that is played in the command line and is  between 2 - 4 players

-The goal of the game is to be the first to clear the cards on one's hand
+The goal of the game is to be the first to clear the cards on one's hand by matching the cards they have in their hand with the top card of the discard pile based on either number or colour

 It is based on the [Uno flip! card game](https://en.wikipedia.org/wiki/Uno_Flip!)

-Cards are played either by number or by colour
+This program is implemented in Java

+## Installation:
+Java 17 or later is recommended

-    Gameplay features:
+## Gameplay features:

 Player Interaction: Players actively participate in the game by choosing cards to play, making colour selections for Wild cards, and making strategic decisions.